AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

     }
     ```

-    These methods will be exposed via the JSON model API and passed to the Angular component.
+    These methods are exposed via the JSON model API and passed to the Angular component.

 3. Open `CardImpl.java`.
 This is the implementation of `Card.java` interface.
-This implementation has already ben partially stubbed out to accelerate the tutorial.
-Notice the use of the `@Model` and `@Exporter` annotations to ensure the Sling Model is able to be serialized as JSON via the Sling Model Exporter.
+This implementation has been partially stubbed out to accelerate the tutorial.
+Notice the use of the `@Model` and `@Exporter` annotations to ensure that the Sling Model is able to be serialized as JSON via the Sling Model Exporter.

-    `CardImpl.java` also uses the [Delegation pattern for Sling Models](https://github.com/adobe/aem-core-wcm-components/wiki/Delegation-Pattern-for-Sling-Models) to avoid rewriting all of the logic from the Image core component.
+    `CardImpl.java` also uses the [Delegation pattern for Sling Models](https://github.com/adobe/aem-core-wcm-components/wiki/Delegation-Pattern-for-Sling-Models) to avoid rewriting the logic from the Image Core Component.

 4. Observe the following lines: